Tips for Deducting Travel Expenses on Your Taxes

 Local Travel Expenses

-If you own an automobile that you use for business, you are able to deduct the cost of business related travel.
+If you own an automobile that you use for business, you are able to deduct the cost of business-related travel.
 This will include things such as traveling to a hardware store to pick up supplies for your property or traveling to a meeting with potential investors.

 There are two different options for taking the automobile deduction.
 You may use either the standard mileage rate or the actual expenses incurred.
-The standard mileage rate involves deducting miles driven for business use, while actual expenses involves deducting the business portion of expenses, such as gasoline and repairs.
+The standard mileage rate involves deducting miles driven for business use, while actual expenses involve deducting the business portion of expenses, such as gasoline and repairs.